 Knowing how to use a slow cooker is important, especially as the weather gets colder.
 In fact, if you live in the US and you cook, chances are that you’ve got a slow cooker.
 If you haven’t used it in a while, why not break it out today and prepare a hearty, flavorful slow-cooker dish which the whole family will enjoy?
-With these slow-cooker tips from Kraft Recipes, using your slow cooker is easier than ever
+With these slow-cooker tips from My Food and Family, using your slow cooker is easier than ever

 Without a doubt, slow-cooker recipes are a dinnertime staple.
 You can think of a slow cooker as a food delivery service: You come home, there’s food that’s ready to eat and your house smells great.
 Slow cookers are a great way to save time when you have a busy schedule, not to mention the fact that they are an easy way to feed a large group of people.
 We’ve got plenty of slow-cooker recipes for soups, stews, chicken, chili, pork and more.
 Read on and we'll answer several questions cooks often have about slow cookers.
 Dig into the info on how to use a slow-cooker and make something delicious today.

 How full to fill a slow-cooker

 - Fill a slow-cooker between ½ and ¾ full.
 If it's not full enough you risk overcooking.
 Too much and it will take too long to start simmering and it may overflow while cooking.

 The best meat to cook in a slow cooker

 - This long, moist cooking method is ideal for inexpensive cuts of meat because it provides plenty of time for tenderizing. , or are good options.